 - Great value for money: It performs to a high standard, is a durable and well-constructed compressor, and has a lot included with the purchase.

-- Whisper quiet operation: This makes it a perfect choice for indoor use where noise levels will be a bigger concern.
+- Whisper quiet air compressor: This makes it a perfect choice for indoor use where noise levels will be a bigger concern.

 - Standard connections: The air compressor runs off 110V (AC) power.